h2r/ein/doc/stream.md

 After deactivating streaming, `streamImageBufferSize` will contain the number of images saved, while `streamPoseBufferSize` will contain the number of poses.  `clearStreamBuffers` empties the stream buffer.
+Streaming is cumulative, so activiting and deactivating streaming will append to the stream buffer.

 #### Exercise:  Stream some images and poses.